-A student who was suspended from another college or university for academic reasons within the year prior to their application to Normandale will be denied admission.
-Notification of the denial of admission will be sent to the student with information about the appeal process.
-The student will receive written notification of the results of the appeal.
+A student who ws suspended from another college or university for academic reasons witin the year oiro to their application to Normandale will be denied admission.
+Notificiation will be sen to the student with information about an appeal process.

-A student who was suspended or expelled from another college or university for disciplinary reasons shall be denied admission.
+A student who was suspended or expelled from another college or univeristy for disciplinary reasons shall be denied admission.

 Start the Admissions Process